Tanishka-tech/ML-Project/README.md

-# Residual Strength Prediction in FRP Composites under Fatigue
+# Residual Strength Prediction in FRP Composites

 This project aims to predict the **residual strength** of **Fiber-Reinforced Polymer (FRP)** composites subjected to **cyclic (fatigue) loading** using a combination of traditional modeling approaches and machine learning techniques.